cocos/cocos-docs/en/publish/publish-wechatgame.md

 - **Resource Server Address**

   This option is optional and used to fill in the address of the remote server where the resources are stored.
 You need to manually upload the **remote** folder from the release package directory to the filled resource server after the build.

 - **Open Data Context Root**

-  This option is optional and used to access the [Open Data Context](publish-wechatgame-sub-domain.md).
+  This option is optional and used to access the [Open Data Context of WeChat Mini Games](publish-wechatgame-sub-domain.md).

 ### Run the Preview